-The most common challenge for service dog handlers is what to do when an establishment denies a dog access.
+The most common challenge for service dog handlers is what to do when an establishment denies your dog access.
 First, make sure that you are in compliance with the law.
 It sounds silly to even state this, but I’ve seen a lot.
 For example, not all states support a service dog in training (SDiT) for public access.
-If the dog is being disruptive, they can ask you to remove the dog.
-The dog can’t be off leash.
+Also, you have to remove your dog if it is disruptive.

 The Most Common Challenges for Service Dog Handlers

-- You may have to educate businesses that don't know the law.
+- You may have to educate businesses that don’t know the law.
 You can carry business-card-size handouts if you struggle with confrontation.
-Unfortunately, people with invisible disabilities are questioned more often than me.
+Unfortunately, if you have invisible disabilities you face more questions than I do.
 I have both visible and invisible disabilities.

 - It’s unnerving to get questioned — plain and simple.
 These challenges for service dog handlers are troubling.
-But it helps to prepare for those situation ahead of time.
+But it helps to prepare for those situations ahead of time.

-Another common challenge service dog handlers encounter is people talking to their service dog.
-I personally have the most issues when a vest is decorated.
-People don’t always read what is written on a vest, collar or leash.
-Other examples are poodles with a different haircut, or colored hair, or uncommon breeds.
+People talking to service dogs is another common challenge for service dog handlers.
+I personally have the most issues with decorated vests.
+People don’t always read what is written on a vest, collar, or leash.
+Other examples are poodles with a different haircut, colored hair, or uncommon breeds.
 Things like these most definitely draw more attention.
-Understand that you may need to ask people to not distract your dog more often, than you would otherwise.
+Understand that you may need to ask people to not distract your dog more often than you would otherwise.

 ID Cards, Certificates, and so on

 Certificates, ID cards, papers, or documentation are NOT requirements.
-Wearing a vest is also not a requirement. according to the opens in a new windowADAopens PDF file , the only requirement is, that the dog performs at least one task to mitigate your disabilities.
-The problem with showing fake and unnecessary ID cards and/or irrelevant registries is, it will be a bigger challenge for the next service dog handler.
-They may be questioned if they don't have those fake papers.
+Wearing a vest is also not a requirement.
+According to the ADA Regulations for Service Dogs, the only requirement is, that the dog performs at least one task to mitigate your disabilities.
+Showing fake and unnecessary ID cards and/or irrelevant registries isn’t helpful.
+It creates a bigger challenge for the next service dog handler.
+They may face questions if they don’t have those fake papers.

 If you have questions regarding service dogs and/or are looking to work with me, go here to get started.